 The same can be found in other activities sections, I don’t know if it’s a paid partnership, but those apps may be beneficial, considering Apple Health does not track workouts.

-So, what third party apps and device both support?
-Samsung Health does not support the Apple Watch, but you can sync data between the Apple health on Apple Watch and Samsung Health on your iPhone.
+Samsung Health does not support the Apple Watch, but you can sync data between Apple Health on your Apple Watch and Samsung Health on your iPhone.

 Samsung Health also supports many devices and apps.
-The accessories tab in Samsung Health shows all the supported app.
+The accessories tab in the app shows all the supported devices.

 In Apple Health, as you browse, you see featured apps.
-These apps are offer support for Apple health.
-Apple Health supports third-party devices as well.
+These apps offer support for Apple Health.

-In this section of Samsung Health vs. Apple Health, we see some of the minor features which might make a difference.
+In this section of Samsung Health vs. Apple Health, we see some minor features that might make a difference.

-- Flight of stairs: Both show the total floors your have climbed.
+- Flight of stairs: Both show the total floors you have climbed.

 - Lock app: You can lock the app and use your biometrics or PIN to unlock the app.

 - Medical ID: The app generates a medical ID that shows your age, weight, and height.
-The medical ID can be opened in the phone lock state.
+The medical ID can be displayed in the phone lock state.

-- Clinical documents: You can store your clinical documents to access and share with other health providers easily.
+- Clinical documents: You can store your clinical documents to access and share with other health providers.

-My understanding is going with Samsung Health; if you don’t care about creating an account, but you like a simple step tracking app with a quick sign up process, Apple Health is the application to select.
+My understanding is to go with Samsung Health if you don’t care about creating an account.
+If you like a simple step-tracking app with a quick sign-up process, Apple Health is the app you need.